Vonage has a local direct connection for Russia. This covers all Russian networks (under MCC 250), but excludes Kazakhstan and Abkhazia.

 We are using Adaptive Routing throughout Russia which will ensure several routes are constantly being tested and the optimum one will be used for your traffic.
 Therefore occasionally your traffic will be sent over non-direct backup routes to ensure delivery at times when the direct routes are experiencing issues.

-If there has been no traffic for 6 months, the sender ID will be automatically deregistered.
+If there has been no traffic for 6 months, the Sender ID will be automatically deregistered.

-Network level delivery receipts are supported to all networks.
+Handset delivery receipts are supported to all networks.

-Kazakhstan and Abkazia:
+Kazakhstan and Abkhazia